CMT: Convolutional Neural Networks Meet Vision Transformers: Experiments

 \subsection{ImageNet Classification}

 \textbf{Experimental Settings.} ImageNet~\cite{imagenet} is a image classification benchmark which contains 1.28M training images and 50K validation images of 1000 classes.
-For fair comparisons with recent works, we adopt the same training and augmentation strategy as that in DeiT~\cite{deit}, \ie models are trained for 300 epochs using the AdamW~\cite{adamw} optimizer.
+For fair comparisons with recent works, we adopt the same training and augmentation strategy as that in DeiT~\cite{deit}, \ie, models are trained for 300 epochs (800 for CMT-Ti that requires more epochs to converge) using the AdamW~\cite{adamw} optimizer.
 All models are trained on 8 NVIDIA Tesla V100 GPUs.

-\textbf{Results of CMT.} Table~\ref{tab:imagenet} shows the performance of the proposed CMTs that are scaled from the CMT-S according to E.q.~\ref{eq:scaling}.
+\textbf{Results of CMT.} Table~\ref{tab:imagenet} shows the performances of the proposed CMTs that are scaled from the CMT-S according to E.q.~\ref{eq:scaling}.
 Our models achieve better accuracy with fewer parameters and FLOPs compared to other convolution-based and transformer-based counterparts.
 In particular, our CMT-S achieves 83.5\% top-1 accuracy with 4.0B FLOPs, which is 3.7\% higher than the baseline model DeiT-S~\cite{deit} and 2.0\% higher than CPVT~\cite{cpvt}, indicating the benefit of CMT block for capturing both local and global information.
 Note that all previous transformer-based models are still inferior to EfficientNet~\cite{efficientnet} which is obtained via a thorough architecture search, however, our CMT-S is 0.6\% higher than EfficientNet-B4 with less computational cost, which demonstrates the efficacy of the proposed hybrid structure and show strong potential for further improvement.
 We also plot the accuracy-FLOPs curve in Figure~\ref{fig:imagenet-coco}(a) to have an intuitive comparison between these models.
 We can see that CMTs consistently outperform other models by a large margin.